-7 brilliant outdoor summer theatres and cinemas
+7 brilliant outdoor cinemas

 I’m writing a post on outdoor theatre, so I expect it to pelt down with rain any minute.
 Watching stars of the screen/thesps al fresco in gorgeous verdant surroundings is a truly magical way to pass a balmy summer evening, so here’s our curated list of the best imminent local productions.
 Shall I compare thee to a summer’s day?
 Well, yes, why not – on the whole the forecast looks good…